holochain/docs-pages/src/why-holochain.md

 ### Fast and lean

-Holochain replaces expensive global consensus with direct peer communication and peer validation.
-Users run your software on their own devices, replicating only the data they’re interested in, and reaching mutual agreement at the speed of the internet.
+Holochain replaces expensive global consensus with direct peer-to-peer communication, local consensus, and sharded validation.
+Users run your software on their own devices, replicating only the data they need (plus a small slice of their peers' data) and interacting at the speed of the internet.
 Meanwhile, a sophisticated immune system rapidly identifies and responds to network attacks.

 ### Flexible

 Holochain lets you build your distributed app your way.
 Public blockchain platforms impose one-size-fits-all solutions for data consistency, economics, governance, and access.
-Holochain isn’t a blockchain—it’s a framework for building interconnected public, private, and hybrid networks.
+Holochain isn’t a blockchain, and it isn't a platform—it’s a framework for building interconnected public, private, and hybrid networks.
 With very few assumptions baked in, you’re free to design your network to suit your own needs.